-Hi Gary, thanks a lot for reaching out!
+Hola Gary, thanks a lot for reaching out!

 You are right – I have not written a lot about Oaxaca City because I am currently updating all posts in this blog to be fit for 2021 travels!
-It’s been really painful to update them all but I’ll work on the content soon!
+It’s been really painful to update them all, but I’ll work on the content soon!

-He has years of experience living there so he is the right person to ask about all these!
-I will share my personal experience about being a DN in Oaxaca but for now, let’s get the facts from Ian!
+He has years of experience living there so he is the right person to ask about all this!
+I will share my personal experience about being a DN in Oaxaca, but for now, let’s get the facts from Ian!